odoo/odoo/doc/howtos/rdtraining/setup.rst

 Install PostgreSQL
 ------------------

-Odoo needs a PostgreSQL server to run properly.
+As seen in :ref:`howto/rdtraining/architecture`, Odoo uses PostgreSQL as a RDBM.
+In the context of a development machine, the easiest way is to install it locally.
+We also create a PostgreSQL user corresponding to our current user:

 .. code-block:: console